 Article 7, Section 8107-1.8 - Use of Structures for Human Habitation, of the Ventura County Ordinance Code is hereby amended to read as follows:

 Sec.
-8107-1.8 - Use of Buildings and Structures for Human HabitationBuildings or Sstructures may not be used for human habitation unless specifically permitted as a dwelling or as allowed by an approved discretionary entitlement except as specifically permitted in this Chapter.
+8107-1.8 - Use of Buildings and Structures for Human Habitation Buildings or structures may not be used for human habitation unless specifically permitted as a dwelling or as allowed by an approved discretionary entitlement.